login to members site

 Secondary Breaks

 In addition to having a press offense(s), if you like to run and get easy baskets in transition, then use a secondary break for getting the ball up the floor quickly after a made basket or rebound.
-If you like the 80-60-40 press-breakers described above, then the secondary numbered break would work best, since your players run the same lanes in both the numbered break and the press offenses, making it easy to learn both.- Secondary Numbered Break - five numbered options and works well with the "80" and "60" press-breaks.
+If you like the 80-60-40 press-breakers described above, then the secondary numbered break would work best, since your players run the same lanes in both the numbered break and the press offenses, making it easy to learn both.

 In summary, be prepared for trapping, pressure defenses anywhere on the court.
 Spend some time developing your press offense and secondary break.
 This will pay dividends in fewer turnovers against pressure and you will get some easy lay-ups.